FaisalKhan19/Multi-Modal-Retinal-Fundus-Scan-Analysis/README.md

 ### AI Large Language Model
 - Generates diagnostic reports based on patient information and disease predictions
-- With carefull promt engineering, focus of the ChatBot is driven towards the diseases with high confidense score
+- With carefull promt engineering, focus of the ChatBot is driven towards the diseases with high confidence score
 - A diagnostic report is generated while considering the patient's age, gender, etc.
 - The report consists of explaination, possile cures and next step to be taken in the right direction